 Top 10 Most Well-known Chinese Gods and Goddesses

-China is an ancient country full of mysteries in which many Chinese deities and immortals can be found.
+China is an ancient country full of mysteries and many Chinese deities and immortals can be found in China.
 The ancient Chinese believed in these gods, goddesses, magical beings, dragons, and ghosts and prayed to them for help.
-Below is a list of the 10 most famous gods and goddesses in Chinese mythology with their images.
+Below is a list of the 10 most famous Chinese gods and goddesses in Chinese mythology with their images.

 1. Guanyin 观音

 Guanyin, also known as Guanyin Pusa, is Chinese “Goddess of Mercy”.
 She is considered to always help the distressed and hungry and gives comfort and aid wherever it is needed.
-Among all the Buddhist bodhisattvas, Guanyin is the most well-known one in China and liked by both young and old people.
+Among all the Buddhist Bodhisattva, Guanyin is the most well-known one in China and liked by both young and old people.

 2. Jade Emperor 玉皇大帝

-Jade Emperor (or Yuhuang Dadi in mandarin Chinese) is considered the highest deity ruling the universe in Chinese world.
-In Chinese mythological stories, he controls all gods from the Buddhist and Taoist and other religions.
-Jade Emperor is worshipped by ordinary Chinese people throughout all China.
+Jade Emperor (or Yuhuang Dadi in mandarin Chinese) is considered the highest deity ruling the universe in Chinese Taoism.
+In Chinese mythological stories, he is the most powerful god and controls all gods from the Buddhist and Taoist and other religions.
+Jade Emperor is worshiped by ordinary Chinese people throughout all China.

 3. Wangmu Niangniang 王母娘娘